eclipse/mosaic.website/content/docs/visualization/filevis.md

 ---
-title: File Visualizer
+title: FileOutput
-linktitle: File Visualizer
+linktitle: FileOutput
 toc: true
 type: docs
 date: "2019-05-05T00:00:00+01:00"
 draft: false
+weight: 9
 menu:
   docs:
     parent: visualization
-    weight: 2
 ---

-The File Visualizer is a tool which gives you the opportunity to log specific Eclipse MOSAIC interaction types.
-For each interaction the File Visualizer receives, one line (or more in case of an iteration object) is added to a CSV output file.
+The FileOutput is a tool which gives you the opportunity to log specific Eclipse MOSAIC interaction types.
+For each interaction the FileOutput receives, one line (or more in case of an iteration object) is added to a CSV output file.
 This allows to track the movements of vehicles or to monitor the V2X message exchange.

 One example output could be the following: